-Prerequisite: EDAS 590 Introduction to Organization and Administration
+Prerequisite: EDAS 590

-EDAS 593 LEADERSHIP ASSESSMENT AND DEVELOPMENT 3 Semester Hours
+EDAS 593 LEADERSHIP ASSESSMENT AND DEVELOPMENT - 3 semester hours

 This course of study focuses on the school administrator as manager and leader.
 The assessment portion of this class will require candidates to participate in self-examination of their leadership skills and abilities.
 Based on simulation activities and practices, candidate will learn strategies for continuous self-development, growth and personal awareness.
 In addition, candidates will consider the role of school manager and address issues such as safety and educational facilities